Koko-66/Project1_Domus-mea-finance/README.md

 - [Mobile layout](assets/data/Small_header_and_footer.png)

 #### Home Page:
-*Home Page* contains the following information:
+__Home Page__ contains the following information:
 - _Our Services_ section with general overview of the three main types of services offered &ndash; mortgages, equity release and protection (or insurance).
-At the end of each introductory text there is a link to the specific section on that service on the *Services* page.
+At the end of each introductory text there is a link to the specific section on that service on the ==Services page==.
 - _Why Chose Us?_ section with information about the company, their ethos, experience - the company's selling pitch.
 - _What Clients Say?_ section contains reviews lifted from the business's social media sites.
 - _Accredited By_ section with logos of the organisation from which the company received accreditation and is a member of.
 These link to the organisations' sites, which open in another tab.